 - 3 eggs

-- 1 tbsp olive oil or butter - (or enough cooking spray to coat your pan)
+- 1 tablespoon olive oil or butter, (or enough cooking spray to coat your pan)

 - Set an oven rack in the upper-middle part of your oven and turn your broiler on high.

 - Heat an oven-safe, 10" non-stick skillet over medium-low heat with the fat of your choice or cooking spray.